jmathes/toy_raft/README.md

 # toy_raft
-Demo implementation of the Raft consensus algorithm by Diego Ongaro and John Ousterhout
+Demo implementation of something resembling the Raft consensus algorithm created by Diego Ongaro and John Ousterhout in 2016.

-A quick, toy implementation of something resembling raft.
+Raft is designed to be the simplest possible non-byzantine consensus algorithm.
+Raft is Replicated And Fault Tolerant.
+Raft is made with logs.
+Raft can be used to escape the island of Paxos.

 Original raft presentation:
 https://www.youtube.com/watch?v=vYp4LYbnnW8